 But when they killed him, that was the end.
 I ran away with the rest of them.

-We locked the door and we just sat there, remembering him.
+We locked the door and we just sat there, praying and remembering him.

 And all of a sudden Jesus was there.
-He saw me and he said to me, “Put your finger here, and see my hands; and put out your hand and touch my side.
+Then he saw me and he said to me, “Put your finger here, and see my hands; and put out your hand and touch my side.
 Trust in me.”

 Do I understand all this now?
 Of course not.
 (Does all this make sense to you?)
 But I’ve learned something: Just because you don’t understand something, just because you can’t explain it, doesn’t mean it isn’t true.